grbl/grbl/README.md

   - **_NEW_ Super Smooth Stepper Algorithm:**  Complete overhaul of the handling of the stepper driver to simplify and reduce task time per ISR tick.
 Much smoother operation with the new Adaptive Multi-Axis Step Smoothing (AMASS) algorithm which does what its name implies (see stepper.c source for details).
 Users should immediately see significant improvements in how their machines move and overall performance!
   - **Stability and Robustness Updates:** Grbl's overall stability has been focused on for this version.
 The planner and step-execution interface has been completely re-written for robustness and incorruptibility by the introduction of an intermediate step segment buffer that "checks-out" steps from the planner buffer in real-time.
 This means we can now fearlessly drive Grbl to it's highest limits.
 Combined with the new stepper algorithm and planner optimizations, this translated to **5x to 10x** overall performance increases in our testing!
 Also, stability and robustness tests have been reported to easily take 1.4 million (yes, **million**) line g-code programs like a champ!
   - **(x4)+ Faster Planner:** Planning computations improved four-fold or more by optimizing end-to-end operations, which included streamlining the computations and introducing a planner pointer to locate un-improvable portions of the buffer and not waste cycles recomputing them.
+  - **Compile-able via Arduino IDE!:** Grbl's source code may be now download and altered, and then be compiled and flashed directly through the Arduino IDE, which should work on all platforms.
+See the Wiki for details on how to do it.
   - **G-Code Parser Overhaul:** Completely re-written from the ground-up for 100%-compliance* to the g-code standard. (* Parts of the NIST standard are a bit out-dated and arbitrary, so we altered some minor things to make more sense.
 Differences are outlined in the source code.)
 We also took steps to allow us to break up the g-code parser into distinct separate tasks, which is key for some future development ideas and improvements.
   - **Independent Acceleration and Velocity Settings:** Each axes may be defined with unique acceleration and velocity parameters and Grbl will automagically calculate the maximum acceleration and velocity through a path depending on the direction traveled.
 This is very useful for machines that have very different axes properties, like the ShapeOko's z-axis.
   - **Soft Limits:** Checks if any motion command exceeds workspace limits before executing it, and alarms out, if detected.
 Another safety feature, but, unlike hard limits, position does not get lost, as it forces a feed hold before erroring out.
 NOTE: This still requires limit switches for homing so Grbl knows where the machine origin is, and the new max axis travel settings configured correctly for the machine.